Drugs That Can Cause Overdose

 What Is an Overdose of Drugs?

 An overdose of drugs is when a person takes a higher dose of a prescription or over-the-counter medication than medically recommended.
 However, drug overdoses can also occur with illicit drugs like cocaine, methamphetamine, and heroin when a person takes a dose that their body can’t metabolize quickly enough.
-In high doses, certain drugs are highly toxic and can cause uncomfortable symptoms and death.
+In high doses, certain drugs are extremely toxic and can cause uncomfortable symptoms and death.
 Poisonings are also common but generally refer to exposure to chemicals, plants, and other toxic substances.

 What Is an Accidental Drug Overdose?

-Drug overdoses can either be intentional or accidental.
-Usually, intentional drug overdoses are done to achieve the desired effect or self-harm, but accidental drug overdoses typically occur when a small child or an adult with impaired mental abilities swallows a medication left within their reach.
-Children younger than five years old may swallow drugs by accident simply because they’re curious and because they’re at a stage where they put everything into their mouths.
 However, adolescents and adults are more likely to purposely overdose on one or more drugs to harm themselves or experience a high.
-People with drug addictions are especially at high risk of overdosing because of developed tolerance.
+People with drug addictions are especially at risk of overdosing because of developed tolerance.
 Tolerance causes drug users to increase their dose to experience the same side effects they once did with a lower amount.
-Additionally, accidental prescription drug overdoses can also occur in elderly people who take many different medications and inadvertently ingest the wrong one, mix them, or take the wrong dose.
+Additionally, accidental prescription drug overdoses can occur in elderly people who take many different medications and inadvertently ingest the wrong one, mix them, or take the wrong dose.

 If you take any medications, make sure you store them in a place where they’re out of reach from small children or anyone else who should not be taking them.
 If you have an elderly parent or friend, try and help them organize their medications to prevent an accidental overdose.
-For people with drug addictions, the best way to help them avoid overdoses and other health complications are to get them professional treatment.
-Banyan Treatment Centers Pompano offers various addiction treatment programs in Florida that address different substance use disorders.
-We can help you or a loved one battling addiction regain their health and sobriety.
+For people with drug addictions, the best way to help them avoid overdoses and other health complications is to get them professional treatment.

 What Drugs Can You Overdose On?

-Drugs that can cause overdose include:
+Drugs and pills that can cause overdose include:

 • Cough medicines, especially those containing dextromethorphan (DXM)